centre-for-humanities-computing/validator/README.md

 - `value: *` - The actual value for this context.
 - `conditionally(predicate(validator)): Validator` - Only validate the following tests if the passed in predicate is fulfilled.
 - `each(predicate, [errorMessage, [messageArgs]]): boolean` - Validate each element in the `iterable` against the predicate.
-- `transform(tranformer): Validator` - Transform the current value into something else, e.g. making a `string` lowercase.
+- `transform(tranformer): Validator` - Transform the current value into something else, e.g., making a `string` lowercase.
 - `prop(path): Validator` - Get a `Validator` for the `path` relative to the current context value (typically an object).
 - `errorContext(...contextPath)` - Add one or more error context paths to the current validator context making it possible to change which path(s) should fail on error.